kdan-mobile-software-ltd/grape_serializer/README.md

 # Grape Serializer

-`Grape Serializer` is a serializer gem which base on grape-entity gem
+`Grape Serializer` is a serializer gem which base on grape-entity gem.

 ## Installation